Asheville Citizen-Times

-The Asheville Citizen-Times is a daily newspaper of Asheville, North Carolina.
-It was formed in 1991 as a result of a merger of the morning Asheville Citizen and the afternoon Asheville Times.
-It is owned by Gannett.
+The Asheville Citizen-Times, branded Citizen Times in its online edition, is a daily newspaper of Asheville, North Carolina.
+It was formed in 1991 as a result of a merger of the morning Asheville Citizen and the afternoon Asheville Times, and is sometimes referred to as AC-T by other news outlets.
+It is owned by USA Today Co. and operated through Gannett Co.